sylver-john/BuildMySpace/README.md

 # BuildMySpace
-just a simple batch file for windows which will launch your workspace
+A simple batch file for Windows which will launch your workspace

 If you don't want to waste your time everyday to start your workspace (even if it's 35,58sec) and if you work on Windows you can: